narevai/ai-billing/examples/chatbot-with-billing-with-clerk/README.md

 <a href="https://narev.ai/guides">
   <img alt="Chatbot with Billing" src="app/(chat)/opengraph-image.png">
-  <h1 align="center">Chatbot with AI Billing in Polars</h1>
+  <h1 align="center">Chatbot with AI Billing (Clerk)</h1>
 </a>

 <p align="center">
-    This is an open-source template built with Next.js, the AI SDK, and the <strong>ai-billing</strong> package.
+    This is an open-source template built with Next.js, the AI SDK, <strong>Clerk</strong> for authentication, and the <strong>ai-billing</strong> package.
 It helps you quickly build powerful chatbot applications with built-in monetization and billing capabilities.
 </p>

 <p align="center">